mad-lab-fau/gaitmap/README.md

 # gaitmap - The Gait and Movement Analysis Package

 *gaitmap* provides a set of algorithms to analyse your IMU movement data without getting into your way.
-It's API is designed to mimic `sklearn` to provide you an familiar and elegant interface
+Its API is designed to mimic `sklearn` to provide you a familiar and elegant interface.

 [![pipeline status](https://mad-srv.informatik.uni-erlangen.de/MadLab/GaitAnalysis/gaitmap/badges/master/pipeline.svg)](https://mad-srv.informatik.uni-erlangen.de/MadLab/GaitAnalysis/gaitmap/-/commits/master)